andsens/bootstrap-vz/manifests/README.rst

    -  ``noexec``
    -  ``journal_ioprio=3``

-   The default command used by boostrap-vz is ``['mkfs.{fs}', '{device_path}']``.
+   The default command used by bootstrap-vz is ``['mkfs.{fs}', '{device_path}']``.

    -  ``boot``: Configuration of the boot partition.
 All settings equal